DroppedBits/hugo-site/content/privacy-policy.md

 Well, there's one exception: if we're required by law to share this information, we will, but only after a careful review of the request with our lawyers.

 We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any idea who submits reviews of our apps.

-## Third-party tracking

-This website uses so-called "social sharing" buttons for your convenience in sharing some pages or news articles.
-Clicking on one of these buttons will result in your action being tracked by a third party (e.g. Google+, Twitter, &cet.).
-We have no control over this, but you can always turn off this kind of tracking by turning off third-party cookies in your browser(s).

 ## Living document